 Since its founding in 1868, UC Berkeley has grown with the rapidly expanding population of California and has responded to the educational needs of the developing state.
 By the 1930s, research at UC Berkeley burgeoned in nuclear physics, chemistry, and biology, leading to the development of the first cyclotron, the isolation of the human polio virus, and the discovery of all the artificial elements heavier than uranium, including Berkelium and Californium.
 Twenty-one members of the UC Berkeley faculty have been awarded Nobel prizes for these and subsequent achievements in science, literature, and economics.

-UC Berkeley was ranked #3 in the world in 2013 by the Academic Ranking of World Universities, conducted by Shanghai Jiao Tong University, and #6 in 2014 by The Times Higher Education World Reputation Rankings.
+In 2014 UC Berkeley was ranked #3 in the 2014 U.S. News & World Report ranking of Best Global Universities and #6 by The Times Higher Education World Reputation Rankings.
+In 2013 Berkeley was ranked #3 in the world in 2013 by the Academic Ranking of World Universities, conducted by Shanghai Jiao Tong University.
 According to the National Research Council, UC Berkeley ranks first nationally in the number of graduate programs in the top 10 in their fields.
 (In fact, 97% of the university's programs made the top 10 list.)

 Consistently ranked one of the top business schools in the country, the Haas School of Business has a solid reputation for quality and leadership.
 The business school at the University of California, Berkeley, was founded in 1898, making it the second oldest collegiate business school in the United States, and the first at a public university.
 Rank, reputation, and experience combine to offer Haas students a rich spectrum of quality resources, noteworthy events, and high-profile speakers.